MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Advance-Normal-Payment-and-Purchase-Invoice-Goods-Application.md

     |**CGST Payable (Interim) Account**|-900|
     |**SGST/UTGST Payable (Interim) Account**|-900|

-## Normal Payment to vendor and application with purchase invoice
+## Normal payment to vendor and application with purchase invoice

 For unregistered, import vendor and reverse charge purchase of service from registered vendor, user has to post a separate invoice for goods and services in the system.
 No GST calculation is done at the time of application.
 In ordinary course, when a normal payment is applied to the invoice, system proportionately posts the liability from Payable Interim Account to Payable Account and credit (if applicable) from Receivable Interim Account to Receivable Account.